capybara-source/Roblox-Gift-Card-Generator-Validator/README.md

 7. and your done! have fun with the codes :)

+this is a fork but i fixed the validator.py to not always give a 403 error code. you need to provide the ROBLOSECURITY cookie yourself.

 # contact
 **discord: mooper__**

-this is a fork but i fixed the validator.py to not always give a 403 error code.